renuy/docs-cluster-essentials/deploy.md

     ./install.sh --yes
     ```

-    Where:

-    - `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.
+    Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.

 1. Follow the [steps above](#cli-install) to optionally install newer versions of the `kapp` and `imgpkg` CLIs to your path

 ## <a id='uninstall'></a> Uninstall
-**Caution:** Please ensure that you have uninstalled all CRs created by kapp-controller and secretgen-controller before running the uninstall script for Cluster Essentials.
+**Caution:** Please ensure that you have uninstalled all Custom Resources created by `kapp-controller` and `secretgen-controller` before running the uninstall script for Cluster Essentials.

 1. Follow the steps above to [Set Kubernetes cluster context](#cluster-context)